Mergifyio/mergify/doc/source/configuration.rst

 Validation
 ==========

-Usually ``.mergify.yml`` configuration change should be done via a pull request, in order for Mergify to validate it.
+Usually, changes to the configuration file should be done via a pull request, in order for Mergify to validate it.

 However if you are creating the initial configuration or want to validate it locally before sending a pull request, you can use: